Bois-des-Filion

 Bois-des-Filion (/fr/) is an off-island suburb of Montreal, located in Quebec, Canada, to the north of Montreal.

 Historically, hundreds of families annually travelled to this region seasonally to experience the maple forests; however, the tourist industry is currently a minor source of income for the city.

 The primary language spoken by its citizens is French, and the primary source of employment is general manufacturing.

 Origin of the name

 The name Filion is derived from the surname of Antoine Feuillon, a local carpenter who could neither read nor write, and thus was unable to correct any errors in the spelling of his name as the first records were kept.
-Antoine Feuillion was the son of Michel Feuillon, a captain of the Musketeers of the Guards during the reign of the "Sun King", Louis XIV of France before his immigration to New France.
+Antoine Feuillion was the son of Michel Feuillon, a captain of the Musketeers of the Guards during the reign of the "Sun King", Louis XIV before his immigration to New France.

 This town is named Bois des Filion because of the beautiful maple woods bordering it; le bois being French for "the woods".
 When the city was newly founded, one had to follow a path through these woods and ford a small river to enter the city.